helpguideteam/netgearrouterlogin/index.rst

 Final Thoughts
 --------------

-Accessing the Netgear router login page is essential for controlling your home Wi-Fi.
+Accessing the `netgear router login <https://www.routerlogin.net/>`_ page is essential for controlling your home Wi-Fi.
 Whether you're changing the password, setting up parental controls, or updating the firmware, `routerlogin.net` or `192.168.1.1` gets you started.

 📌 *Bookmark this guide for future troubleshooting!*